BYUCS452F2020/computer-builder/README.md

 ### No-SQL

-I haven't thought of which type of NoSQL database to lean towards, but I'm thinking we may need to lean toward a column family database, but that will also be up for suggestions.
+I haven't thought of which type of NoSQL database to lean towards.
+NoSQL databases I'm aware of are MongoDB and DynamoDB so either of those or other suggestions.

 ### Business